AmrMohamad/PyKanban/README.md

           style="display: block; margin: 0 auto"/>
   </p>

-- Easy move a card and put on any column of the table
+- Easy move a card and put it on any column of the table

 - Add a card or delete it after creating the table